Real estate investors: Know the new tax rules to avoid surprises in 2018

 Cash-out refinances are still useful in raising tax-free cash to buy other properties.
 For example, if you own a property worth $300,000 and have a mortgage balance of $100,000, you can take out a new mortgage based on the current value, subject to lending limits, and pocket the difference tax-free, minus the closing costs.
 The process works the same for personal residences and also includes mortgage-interest deductions for up to $750,000 in total debt.

-While interest deductions for up to $100,000 in home equity debt was eliminated, it's possible, in some cases, to combine it with first-mortgage debt up to $750,000.
+While interest deductions for up to $100,000 specifically aimed at home equity debt were eliminated, it's possible, in some cases, to combine it with first-mortgage debt up to $750,000.
 Fassler said sales prices in more-expensive markets may level off, and that could impact how property owners access equity.

-“If prices aren’t going to be accelerating in a big way or they’re going to be limited,” Fassler said, “then the amount of those HELOC financings or second-lien loans, which people often use to take cash out of their properties, is probably going to be more limited.”
+“If prices aren’t going to be accelerating in a big way or they’re going to be limited, then the amount of those HELOC financings or second-lien loans, which people often use to take cash out of their properties, is probably going to be more limited," Fassler said.

 Finally, if you’ve owned an income-producing property for a year or more and sell it for cash, you’ll continue to pay a lower capital-gains tax rate than if the profits were taxed as ordinary income.
 Long-term property owners will pay between zero and 20 percent, depending on marital status and income.
 Short-term real estate owners, such as fix-and-flip investors, have profits taxed at higher income rates.